William Hardham: Later life and legacy

-After the war, Hardham was discharged from the NZEF but sought a role in the New Zealand Military Forces as a professional soldier.
-His application was declined on account of his health.
+After the war, Hardham sought a role in the New Zealand Military Forces as a professional soldier.
+His application was declined on account of his health and he was duly discharged from the NZEF in March 1920.
 Unable to return to his work as a blacksmith because of his poor physical condition, he found employment at The Dominion, a Wellington-based newspaper, and later with the Public Works Department.
 He was involved in veterans' affairs, being a club manager at the Wellington Returned Soldiers' Association and organising Anzac Day parades.

 Hardham was still involved with rugby administration, serving again on the committee of the Wellington Rugby Football Union from 1921 to 1925.
 He was eventually made a life member.
 As a schoolboy, the future rugby commentator Winston McCarthy met Hardham, later describing him as "a very silent, simple man" who gave him a historic book on rugby.

 Suffering from stomach cancer, Hardham died at his home in the suburb of Ngaio on 13 April 1928, at the age of 51.
-He received a military funeral, and among the attendees was the Prime Minister of New Zealand, Gordon Coates.
-Buried at Karori Cemetery in Wellington, Hardham was survived by his wife.
-The couple had no children.
+He received a military funeral which the prime minister of New Zealand, Gordon Coates, attended, and was buried at Karori Cemetery in Wellington.
 His VC is displayed at the National Army Museum at Waiouru.
 The Hardham Cup, a competition trophy in Wellington club rugby, is named in his honour and he is also remembered by a plaque in Queen's Gardens in Dunedin.